Pego, Spain: History

 During the late 13th century the wetlands between Pego and Oliva were developed for the production of rice, fishing and grazing, rice in particular became an important source of income, though later rice production in the wetlands was banned by Martin I (1403) and attempts were made to regulate the cultivation of the wetlands.
 The final expulsion of remaining moriscos (Moors converted to Christianity) occurred in 1609 and Pego became virtually deserted for some time.

 In the late 18th century certain areas of the wetlands were further developed, beginning with the formation of drainage ditches in the outer sections, though rice production did not return until 1805 when a Royal Order allowed the crop to be grown once more, significant areas were transformed between 1820 and 1840 though much of the wetlands remained untouched.
 The cultivation of rice continued to increase and by 1901 382 hectares were dedicated to rice production, this reached a high of 900 hectares in 1945.

 During Moorish times Pego was of course a walled town, with the obligatory castle, after the reconquest these fortifications were extended and had in all 16 towers, most of this was destroyed during the War of Spanish Succession (1701–14).
 There are still some remains of the wall, these can be found in the Old Town where the medieval streets still retain much of their original charm.

+21 st century

+During the 2024 Spanish floods, a road from Pego to El Verger was flooded.

 Main sights

-Worth visiting in Pego are the Arciprestal Church of Our Lady of the Assumption (16th century) built in the Renaissance style, built on the ruins of an earlier church, the Chapel of Ecce Homo (18th century) in the Baroque style and designed by the Valencian architect Fray Francisco Cabezas, the Church of the Sagrada Família, the hermitage of San José (19th century), the hermitage of San Miguel (17th century), the Castillo de Ambra (Castle Ambra) thought to originate from the early 13th century and the Parque Natural de la Marjal de Pego-Oliva (Natural Park of the Pego-Oliva Marshes).
+Worth visiting in Pego are the Arciprestal Church of Our Lady of the Assumption (16th century) built in the Renaissance style, built on the ruins of an earlier church, the Chapel of Ecce Homo (18th century) in the Baroque style and designed by the Valencian architect Fray Francisco Cabezas, the Church of the Sagrada Família, the hermitage of Sant Josep (19th century), the hermitage of Sant Miquel (17th century), the Castell d'Ambra (Castle Ambra) thought to originate from the early 13th century and the Parc Natural de la Marjal de Pego-Oliva (Natural Park of the Pego-Oliva Marshes).

+Climate

+Pego has a hot summer mediterranean climate (Köppen climate classification: Csa) with mild, moderately rainy winters and hot to very hot, dry summers.
+Unlike other Mediterranean climates, autumn and spring are rainier than winter, with autumn being the wettest season.
+Summer, although dry, receives relatively high rainfall by Mediterranean standards, but still low enough to be classified as Mediterranean, as the driest month of summer only has 7.2 mm of precipitation.
+The average annual temperature is 19.8 C, which is high for its latitude.
+On 15 January 2024, Pego recorded a minimum temperature of 19.4 C, being the highest minimum temperature ever recorded in peninsular Spain in a month of January, while on 13 February 2016, a minimum temperature of 20 C was recorded, being a tropical night in winter.